DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 * Start postgres
 * Ensure docker is running
 * You may need to re-auth with vault every so often.
 Run `vault login -method=github token=$(cat ~/.gh_token)`
+* Run `./render-configs.sh` to pull secrets from vault
+* Refresh your Z-shell configuration by running `source ~./zshrc`

 ** Run test in the Command Line **
-* Run `source ./render-configs.sh` to pull secrets from vault and set environment variables
-* Run `./gradlew :testConnected --tests '*testCSVIngestUpdates'` to run a specific connected test
+* Run `./gradlew :testConnected --tests '*<test name>'` to run a specific connected test

 ** Run or Debug test in Intellij **
-* Run `./render-configs.sh -p` to pull secrets from vault and print environment variables
-* Set the environments printed out from the render configs script.
-You can do this either in your bash profile (you may need to then restart intellij) or in the intellij run configuration for the selected test.
+* If you just refreshed your Z-shell configuration, you may need to restart intellij to get the environment variables to populate the Intellij run configurations.
+Alternatively, you can run `./render-configs.sh -i` which will put all the environment variables into your clipboard and then you can paste them into the Intellij test setup.
 * Select test in intellij UI, select 'testConnected' and run or debug it

 ### 3. Run Integration tests